assetnote/blind-ssrf-chains/README.md

 **SSRF Canary: Shards Parameter**

 <blockquote class="twitter-tweet" data-conversation="none" data-theme="dark"><p lang="en" dir="ltr">To add to what shubham is saying - scanning for solr is relatively easy.
-There is a shards= param which allows you to bounce SSRF to SSRF to verify you are hitting a solr instance blindly.</p>&mdash; Хавиж Наффи 🥕 (@nnwakelam) <a href="https://twitter.com/nnwakelam/status/1349298311853821956?ref_src=twsrc%5Etfw">January 13, 2021</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>
+There is a shards= param which allows you to bounce SSRF to SSRF to verify you are hitting a solr instance blindly.</p>&mdash; Хавиж Наффи 🥕 (@nnwakelam) <a href="https://twitter.com/nnwakelam/status/1349298311853821956?ref_src=twsrc%5Etfw">January 13, 2021</a></blockquote>

 Taken from [here](https://github.com/veracode-research/solr-injection).